section-io/docs/content/modules/radware-bot-manager/set-up/_index.md

 ### Step 2 - Adding default files

-1. Create a `radware-bot-manager` directory in the root of your repository.
+1. Create a `radwarebotmanager` directory in the root of your repository.
 1. Create the following files under the **Radware Bot Manager** directory:
     * shieldsquare.json